jonathanmei/ski-tnn/README.md

 We provide the `setup_lra_data.sh` script.

 #### 2) Extending
 The `main` branch of this repository points to the `main` branch of the `lra-tnn`, which is a minified version of the code that reproduces the paper.
-The `dev` branch of this repository points to the `dev` branch of the `lra-tnn` repository, which is a pinned version of [lra](https://github.com/OpenNLPLab/lra)
+The `dev` branch of the `lra-tnn` repository contains implementations of other architectures that allows running more experiments.

 ## Citation